css-javascript-toolbox/cjte-image-zoomer/readme.txt

 Allows Wordpress site visitors to get image zooming by hovering the mouse over the point they're like to get zoomed.

+This extension is currently in BETA release and the parameters form is a little technical however the second release will got those parameters more simple.
+More parameters would be also added later

 = Features =
 - Inner/Outter zooming
 - Controls magnifier size